STARRY-S/Survey/README.md

 3. Edit `utils.js`, set the username, password, db name of your mysql database.

   P.S.
 You can change the default port number in `app.js`.

-4. Use `npm start` to start this program, it will initialize database by itself automatically, and the default admin account name is `admin`, with its default password `testpassword`.
+4. Use `npm start` to start this program, it will initialize the database automatically, and the default admin account name is `admin`, with its default password `testpassword`.

 ## Others

-This project is just for learning purposes, and it is unsafe and unstable, still need improvements.
+I created this project just for learning purposes, and used it as the homework of my software engineering course, so it is currently **unsafe** and **unstable**, still need lots of improvements.

 > License MIT